mooresm/serrsBayes/README.md

 serrsBayes
 ==========

-`serrsBayes` provides model-based quantification of surface-enhanced resonance Raman spectroscopy (SERRS), using sequential Monte Carlo (SMC) algorithms.
+`serrsBayes` provides model-based quantification of surface-enhanced resonance Raman spectroscopy (SERRS) using sequential Monte Carlo (SMC) algorithms.
 The details of the Bayesian model and informative priors are provided in the arXiv preprint, Moores et al. (2016; v2 2018) "[Bayesian modelling and quantification of Raman spectroscopy.](https://arxiv.org/abs/1604.07299)" Development of this software was supported by the UK Engineering & Physical Sciences Research Council (EPSRC) programme grant "[In Situ Nanoparticle Assemblies for Healthcare Diagnostics and Therapy](http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/L014165/1)" (ref: EP/L014165/1).

 Installation Instructions
 =========================